 What Is Structural Load?

-Structural loads in buildings produce various types of action such as deformations, stresses, or displacements.
-Structural loads are an important factor in the design of buildings.
-There are different types of load that act on a structure such as vertical load (dead load, Live load), horizontal load (earthquake load, wind load) and longitudinal load, etc.
+Different load act on a structure such as vertical load (dead load, Live load), horizontal load (earthquake load, wind load), longitudinal load, etc.

-The following are different types of load,
+The following are different types of loads,

 1. Dead load